AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 ---
-title: "Python Prefix Tree: Building a Trie from Scratch"
+title: "Trie Data Structure Implementation in Python"
-description: A simple tutorial for a Python trie implementation, with accompanying visuals and code to help you understand.
+description: In this tutorial, we'll implement a trie in Python from scratch.
+I'll provide visuals and code samples to help you understand how prefix trees work under the hood.
-keywords: [python trie, python prefix tree, python trie implementation, python prefix tree implementation, python trie tutorial, python prefix tree tutorial]
+keywords: [python prefix tree, python prefix tree tutorial, python trie implementation, implement a trie in Python]
 ---

-Of all the data structures I've encountered, the trie continues to be the one that fascinates me the most because of its simplicity, elegance, and practical applications.
+Of all the data structures I've encountered, the prefix tree ("trie") still fascinates me the most because of its simplicity and practical applications.

-In this Python trie tutorial, I'll guide you through implementing one from scratch.
-We'll test that our code works as expected using Python's `unittest` library.
-Let's dive right in!
+In this tutorial, we'll implement a trie in Python from scratch.
+We'll test that our code works using Python's `unittest` library.
+Let's get started!

 {% include linkedHeading.html heading="Overview: What Is a Prefix Tree?" level=2 %}

 Prefix trees are one of the easiest data structures to understand both visually and in terms of the code required to implement them.
-But what exactly are they, and why might we want to implement one?
+But what is a prefix tree, and why might we want to implement one?

 First, let's run through a little exercise.
 Have you ever wondered how search engines like Google are able to quickly auto-fill your search box with suggestions that start with whatever you've typed?
 Take this as an example: